mbcovid19updates/mbcovid19updates.github.io/README.md

 _Includes other public food establishments, bars, beverage rooms, brew pubs, micro-breweries and distilleries._

-Open at 25% capacity for indoors and 50% for outdoor dining; for indoor dining patrons seated together must be from the same household, unless all patrons at the table are fully immunized; for outdoor dining table sizes are limited to 8 people.
+- Open at 25% capacity for indoors and 50% for outdoor dining.
+- For indoor dining patrons seated together must be from the same household, unless all patrons at the table are fully immunized.
+- For outdoor dining table sizes are limited to 8 people.

 ### Personal Service Businesses